 Tamales are found in various Latin America countries and is most commonly wrapped in corn or banana leaf.
 The wrap helps infuse a sweet flavour regardless of the filling.
 Once you unwrap the leaf you will find a mixture of cornmeal, spinach and meat fried in spices, which are simply delicious.
 Some tamales are savoury, some can be sweet.
 My favourite tamales were found in Mexico, which I would tend to buy from the old lady selling her homemade ones on side of the road.

 10. Tuna Tostadas (Mexico)

-Tuna Tostadas are a crunchy tortilla topped with tuna tartare (raw tuna pieces), avocado, corn, coriander and green onion topped with chilli and lime juice.
+Tuna Tostadas are a crunchy tortilla topped with tuna tartar (raw tuna pieces), avocado, corn, coriander and green onion topped with chili and lime juice.
 For me, this was the perfect thing to eat for those hot Mexican days relaxing along the Mayan Riviera with its refreshing flavour, washed down with a mezcal based cocktail.

 11. Dulce de leche (Argentina and most of South America)

 This one is for those with a sweet tooth.
 Dulce de leche is found across most of South America, but particularly Argentina.
 For me, this creamy caramel delight was mainly eaten at breakfast, where I would spread a good amount on top of my toast.
 You will also discover that dulce de leche is a big flavouring for desserts like ice-cream, biscuits and churros.

 Considered the more patriotic meal of Mexico, primarily for the 3 colours of the food that are the same as those found on the Mexican flag.
 Chile en Nogada are poblano chillies stuffed with picadillo (meat) and covered in walnut cream sauce and pomegranate seeds.
 From my experience, Puebla is where you are most likely to find the best version of the Chile en Nogada, as this where this dish originates from.